-IMPD: 1 fatally shot at near north side apartments off Sherman Drive
+IMPD: Man fatally shot at near north side apartments off Sherman Drive

-INDIANAPOLIS (WISH) — A person died Sunday morning after they were fatally shot at an apartment complex on Indianapolis’ near north side.
+INDIANAPOLIS (WISH) — A man died Sunday morning after he was fatally shot at an apartment complex on Indianapolis’ near north side.

-Online police reports show that Indianapolis Metropolitan Police Department officers were called to an apartment complex in the 3600 block of East 39th Street around 8:10 a.m. on a report of a person shot.
+Online police reports show that Indianapolis Metropolitan Police Department officers were called to an apartment complex in the 3600 block of East 39th Street just after 8 a.m. on a report of a person shot.

 That’s in an apartment complex area off North Sherman Drive and East 38th Street, near the Forest Manor neighborhood.